playframework/playframework/documentation/manual/detailedTopics/configuration/ThreadPools.md

 <!--- Copyright (C) 2009-2013 Typesafe Inc. <http://www.typesafe.com> -->
 # Understanding Play thread pools

 Play framework is, from the bottom up, an asynchronous web framework.
 Streams are handled asynchronously using iteratees.
-Thread pools are tuned to be low, in comparison to traditional web frameworks, since IO in play-core never blocks.
+Thread pools in Play are tuned to use fewer threads than in traditional web frameworks, since IO in play-core never blocks.

 Because of this, if you plan to write blocking IO code, or code that could potentially do a lot of CPU intensive work, you need to know exactly which thread pool is bearing that workload, and you need to tune it accordingly.
 Doing blocking IO without taking this into account is likely to result in very poor performance from Play framework, for example, you may see only a few requests per second being handled, while CPU usage sits at 5%.
 In comparison, benchmarks on typical development hardware (eg, a MacBook Pro) have shown Play to be able to handle workloads in the hundreds or even thousands of requests per second without a sweat when tuned correctly.